Some igneous rocks form from volcanic lava.

 You might also be interested in:

-Earth's surface was still very hot at this time, like a bubbling pot, and there was a lot of volcanic activity.
-Thus the surface of the Earth was covered with igneous rocks, there was no ocean, and no...more
+Earth was still very hot at this time, like a bubbling pot, and there was a lot of volcanic activity.
+Thus the surface of the Earth was covered with igneous rocks, there was no ocean, and no continents....more

 The Archean is the name of the age which began with the forming Earth.
-This period of Earth's history lasted a long time, 2.8 billion years!
-That is more than half the expected age of the Earth!
-And no...more
+The duration of the Archean, 2.8 billion years, is more than half the expected age of the Earth.
+We don't know much about this period,...more